 If you want to experience Salento when it is both charmingly quiet and fantastically lively, make sure to stay for a few days and include a weekend.
 There are plenty of things to do in Salento to keep you entertained anyway!

 What to pack for your trip to Salento

 Chances are you will be visiting Salento during a longer trip around Colombia – either way, keep in mind that you will be outside for most of the day and that it rains A LOT every day.
 With this in mind, here’s a list of what you should bring.

 - Osprey Manta 28 – an excellent daypack that has lots of pockets to organize your stuff.
 Recommended for short hikes.

 - A 10 L drybag – use it to store your camera the minute it starts raining.

-- A pair of hiking pants such as Kuhl Cliffside Convertible.
+- A pair of hiking pants such as Horizn Convertible.

-- A couple of cotton t-shirts such as the Kuhl Sora t-shirt, and the Kuhl Wunderer shirt.
-For short sleeves opt for Kuhl Kyra and Kuhl Sora.
+- A couple of cotton t-shirts such as the Kuhl Intent Hoody t-shirt and the Kuhl Laurelshirt.
+For short sleeves, opt for Kuhl Acacia and Kuhl Sona t-shirt.

 - A rain jacket or a poncho.
-Kuhl Airstorm rain jacket protects nicely from rain and wind.
+Kuhl Hydroflex rain jacket protects nicely from rain and wind.

 - Water bottle and filter – avoid using plastic.

 - An umbrella – this really is an essential item.